ratmod/ratmod.github.io/docs/config-command-reference.md

 ## HUD

-### Switch between HUD styles
-- `\hud 1` command for a futuristic HUD
-- `\hud 0` command for a traditional HUD
-- `cg_drawHabarBackground 1` - a background for the health/armor bar in the futuristic HUD.

 ### Awards Display
 `set cg_drawRewards 1` will show the awards you get immediately, with different awards appearing side-by-side.
 The announcements will be played in rapid succession.
 Set this to `2` to use the old OA way of showing awards slowly one after another.
 Set it to `0` to disable showing awards.